 You have a brand whether you look after it or not.
 But if you don't take it seriously, who will?

-Myth 2: Branding is only for consumer brands
+Myth 2: Branding is only for consumer brands Truth: Branding applies to both B2C and B2B

 As a result, many businesses operating in the Business to Business sector (B2B) assume branding isn't relevant to them.

 Have you noticed how companies with a strong brand tend to be seen as a less risky choice?
 Clients are happy to pay more for the reassurance that buying from them gives.
-These businesses are less under pressure to competing on price, which results in better margins with every sale.
+These businesses are less under pressure to compete on price, which results in better margins with every sale.

-Myth 3: Branding doesn’t impact business performance
+Myth 3: Branding doesn’t impact business performance Truth: Branding is a major factor in business performance

-Many businesses find it hard to measure how something like branding could impact business growth.
+Many businesses find it hard to measure how something like branding could impact their business growth.
 In the day-to-day running of your business, branding seems distant and abstract.
 Something nice to have, but with no real link to the bottom line.

 It's important to dream big, even if you are not planning to become a giant like Google or JPMorgan Chase.
 A strong brand can help you boost growth by giving your business better visibility in your wider marketplace.